 (How To Breed 2 Female Plants Together For Seeds)

 by Nebula Haze

-It's actually pretty easy, and you can easily make your own feminized marijuana seeds at home using the following technique.
+It's actually pretty easy to feminize your own seeds, and you can easily make your own feminized marijuana seeds at home using the following technique.

 "Feminized" seeds means all-female seeds, or marijuana seeds where 99.9% of the resulting plants will end up being female and grow the prized marijuana buds.
-When you have all-female plants, you won't have to throw any plants away because they end up being boys (which don't produce buds).
+When you have all-female plants, you won't have to throw any plants away because they end up being boys (male cannabis plants don't produce buds, only pollen).

 How to Make Feminized Marijuana Seeds

-The main idea is you get two female plants to make seeds with each other.
-With two female parents, all the resulting seeds end up being female too.
+The main idea is you get two female cannabis plants to make seeds with each other.
+With two female parents, all the resulting seeds end up being female, too.